Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "You’re making it a different shape?" she asked.

-"This is...a bit like making something that’s an axe *and* a knife in one tool," Vemik said.
+"This is... a bit like making something that’s an axe *and* a knife in one tool," Vemik said.
 "It’s heavier at the end so it swings with more strength, but the blade comes all the way down.
 It will cut young saplings for poles like they’re made of nothing."

 "Did Jooyun teach you that?"

-"No. I just...the sky-word is *’expewimented’* I think."
+"No. I just... the sky-word is *’expewimented’* I think."

 Five more hammer blows and Vemik was apparently satisfied.
 He thrust the blade back into the forge with a crunch of charcoal and ash.